TheDingodile/RL_gymnasium/README.md

 This file holds a class which holds all the exploration methods.
 This makes it easy to choose what exploration method you want to use.

+Right now for continious environments a normal distribution is used.
+It has a hardcoded diagonal covariance matrix with a standard deviation of 0.2.

 Some hyper-parameter configurations could also cause the program to crash.
 Eg. A too high learning rate could make some models diverge.
 This is especially a potential issue in the monte carlo methods, as the variance is quite high here.